 - While the hood is open, take this opportunity to check your air filter.

-- Milky brown engine oil is an indication of coolant in the oil.
-This can be caused by a blown head gasket (other gasket), a failed transmission cooler, or cracked casings.
+- Milky brown engine oil is an indication of coolant mixed in with the oil.
+This can be a symptom of a blown head gasket, a failing transmission cooler, or cracked casing.
 This condition is very serious and needs to be checked by a professional technician quickly.